CVE-2026-7696: Unrestricted Upload in Acrel Electrical EEMS Enterprise Power Operation and Maintenance Cloud Platform

 Technical Analysis

-This vulnerability affects Acrel Electrical EEMS Enterprise Power Operation and Maintenance Cloud Platform version 1.3.0.
-The issue lies in the handling of the File argument in the /SubstationWEBV2/main/uploadH5Files function, which allows unrestricted file uploads.
-This can be exploited remotely without user interaction or privileges.
+This vulnerability affects Acrel Electrical EEMS Enterprise Power Operation and Maintenance Cloud Platform 1.3.0.
+The flaw exists in the handling of the File argument in the /SubstationWEBV2/main/uploadH5Files function, which allows unrestricted file uploads.
+This can be triggered remotely without user interaction or privileges beyond low-level access.
 The vulnerability has a CVSS 4.0 base score of 5.3, indicating medium severity.
-No official fix or mitigation has been provided by the vendor, and the vulnerability state is published with public exploit information available.
+No official patch or remediation guidance has been provided by the vendor, who has not responded to disclosure attempts.
+Public exploit information is available, but no active exploitation has been confirmed.

 Potential Impact